Nigel Brennan: Memoir

 In 2011, Brennan released the memoir The Price of Life: A True Story of Kidnap & Ransom, which detailed his psychological journey, from the first weeks to the end - as well as the family's perspective.
 He co-authored it with his sister Nicky Bonney, and sister-in-law Kellie Brennan.

 Dramatization

-British documentary/docudrama television series Locked Up Abroad featured the personal account of photojournalist Nigel Brennan in Series 7 (2012) Episode 18: Somalia/Nightmare in Somalia.
+British documentary/docudrama television series Banged Up Abroad featured the personal account of photojournalist Nigel Brennan in Series 7 (2012) Episode 18: Somalia/Nightmare in Somalia.
 Actor Tom Oakley played the role of Brennan.

+The Traitors

+Brennan was a contestant on the Australian version of the gameshow Traitors in the first season.